StackPointCloud/stackpoint-api-docs/source/includes/_keysets.md

 Keysets are credentials used by the system to provision clusters, add nodes, or install applications.
 Keysets are scoped by organization.

+<aside class="warning">Only an organization Owner or Admin can create, update, or delete Keysets.</aside>

 <aside class="notice">For VCS keysets, only GET and DELETE are allowed through the API.
 To create or modify VCS credentials, you will need to use the UI.</aside>

 ## GET All Keysets